 6. Barri Gotic/ Gothic Quarter

 This is one of my favorite places in Barcelona.
 It is located in the Las Ramblas neighborhood.
 It’s an excellent place to walk around.
 Its full of life and art.
 The streets have fantastic graffiti.
 There are some really good souvenir shops selling fun pieces for your home decor.
-Since we just brought a new home, this was a perfect place for us to spend our time shopping.
+Since we just brought a new home, this was a perfect place for me to spend some time shopping.
 At night, this place has a different charm all together as you can get some tapas and sangria with live music.

 1.Castell de Montjuïc